Read in 2 minutes

-If the user was granted sudo privileges it will be removed the wheel group, as well as from any other groups the user was a member of.
+If the user was granted sudo privileges it will be removed from the wheel group, as well as from any other groups the user was a member of.

 In this tutorial, you learned how to add and remove users in CentOS.
 The same commands apply for any other Linux distribution.

 Feel free to leave a comment if you have any questions.